dotnet/docs-maui/docs/user-interface/handlers/customize.md

   - A `handler` argument that provides an instance of the handler being customized.
   - A `view` argument that provides an instance of the cross-platform control that the handler implements.

+> [!NOTE]
+> The key values used for .NET MAUI control mappings are based on interface and property names, for example `nameof(IEntry.IsPassword)`.
+The interfaces that abstract each cross-platform control can be found [here](https://github.com/dotnet/maui/tree/main/src/Core/src/Core).

 Each handler class exposes the native control that implements the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

 Handlers can be customized to augment the appearance and behavior of a .NET MAUI control beyond the customization that's possible through the control's API.
 Handler customizations are global and aren't scoped to a specific UI control.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.